Still Here (film): Production

 Filming took place in New York City, Brooklyn and Long Island.
 Johnny Whitworth plays the young journalist Christian Baker.
 Afton Williamson, Zazie Beetz and Larry Pine set to appear in Still Here.

 Release

 Blue Fox Entertainment acquired the worldwide rights for the film at the European Film Market during the 70th edition of Berlin International Film Festival.
-It is scheduled to have a limited release on August 28, 2020, then on video on demand on September 4, 2020.
+It was given a limited release on August 28, 2020, then debuted on video on demand on September 4, 2020.